snanmre/custom-navigation-bar/README.md

 # Handling Buttons in Application Level
  - Create a touch listener for the button
+ - Broadcast an special intent
- - Then broadcast an intent
+ - Then in user-level application, register an intent receiver for this action
  - Sample: ```mStandByOnTouchListener``` in **PhoneStatusBar.java**

 # Hiding/Showing Navigation Bar or Enable/Disable Buttons